hjdarnel/blog/public/flashing-tada68-with-qmk-firmware/index.md

 **_NOTE:_ do _not_ eject the keyboard.** Ejecting the keyboard has a high likelyhood of bricking it.
 Instead, press the escape key.
 The keyboard should stop flashing, unmount itself from Windows and immediately be operable.

-For Linux and MacOS you should be able to similarly `js*cp` the `bin`, but be extremely careful to not include additional files in the volume -- best to `js*ls -la` and delete anything additional (like `.DS_Store`, ghost files, etc) _before unmounting the board._
+For Linux and MacOS you should be able to similarly `cp` the `bin`, but be extremely careful to not include additional files in the volume -- best to `ls -la` and delete anything additional (like `.DS_Store`, ghost files, etc) _before unmounting the board._

 ## Fin